 In this final chapter of the Diva Series, we are honoring a true pioneer in house music.
 In the early 90s, Ultra Naté (or as I like to say Ultra Naugh-tay) started at the major label (WB) where she had nominal success on the dance charts and little if any on the pop charts.
 Her two albums Blue Notes in the Basement and One Woman’s Insanity were critically acclaimed but did little to match her contemporaries at the time like Crystal Waters and Robin S, who were having mainstream success.
 It wasn’t until she left Warner Brothers and moved to the powerhouse dance label Strictly Rhythm that she found her footing.

 With the release of the first single Free, her third album Situation Critical blew up.
-In fact, Free received a gold certification in the UK and became a massive worldwide hit while securing its place in the gay community as one of the biggest anthems of all-time.
+Free received a gold certification in the UK and became a massive worldwide hit while securing its place in the gay community as one of the biggest anthems of all time.
 By the time the second single came out (Found a Cure), she had secured not only the affections of us queer folk but was elevated to diva status that had everyone waiting for her next move.

 Album : The Diva Series

 Artist : Ultra Naté

 Genre : Classic House, Mainstream Club

 Track : 1